SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 ## Work-Precision diagrams

 First we compare different (adaptive) MPRK schemes described in the literature.
+The chosen `l∞` error computes the maximum of the absolute values of the difference between the numerical solution and the reference solution over all components and all time steps.

 ```@example NPZD
 using DiffEqDevTools #load WorkPrecisionSet